Xplod883/ZM-BO2-T6-Bots/README.md

 Bots that aren't actively reviving now form a perimeter around the downed player with guard_claimer_count, max 2 guards, random offset to avoid clustering, instead of continuing their normal routine and leaving the reviver exposed.

-This was an inspiration of the ZM Bots mod of BO3/BOIII, I implemented a button combo (L1/LB + Square/X) movement behavior between wander (normal) or follow (follow the player who triggered the command) or stay (hold position) or again wander and like that every time we push the buttons.
-Implemented via level.bot_tomb_command_mode and level.bot_tomb_commander.
-This doesn't interfere with combat, reviving, or box purchases, those guards still take priority.

 With bot_leader_kite_update(), this computes the center of mass of nearby zombies with bot_get_zombie_cluster_center(), the bot moves tangentially (perpendicular) to create a real loop instead of a straight-line retreat, with a random direction reversal every 8-16s so the horde doesn't learn to cut across.
 It doesn't interrupt a shot that's already lined up. bot_maintain_kiting_formation() is the same principle, but only acts if the bot is closer to the horde than the leader.